hyperledger-cacti/cacti/packages/cactus-test-cmd-api-server/README.md

 ## API Summary

 The package public API is limited to utilities required by its integration tests.
-See [`public-api.ts`](./src/main/typescript/public-api.ts) for the maintained export surface.
+See [`public-api.ts`][package-doc-src-main-typescript-public-api-ts] for the maintained export surface.

 This is the test package for the package that's called `cactus-cmd-api-server`